Global Human Rights Defence: GHRD verdict on the Pabna rape case (2015)

-GHRD has set a goal of €3000, which is based on a calculation of the total cost of the most basic medical supplies, food and clothes needed in the affected area.
-Of course, as the number of injuries continues to rise, the more we raise the more we can be of help.
-You can find the donation page at Geef.

 Women's Rights March (2019)

 Global Human Rights Defence (GHRD) organized an event on 7 March 2019 to highlight the persecution of religious minorities in Pakistan.

 The march sought to focus international attention on the plight of minorities in Pakistan.
 The percentage of religious minorities in Pakistan has reduced from 23% to a mere 3.7% of the total population.
 Minorities are increasingly vulnerable to intimidation and attacks in Pakistan and often little is done to protect minority communities in the country.

 Human Rights for Nirmala (2018)

 The GHRD helped organize a programme in Nepal for the advocacy of rights for women.
 Ms. Sukomal Bhattarai delivered a speech on the case of Nirmala, a 13-year-old girl who was raped and murdered.
 She used this case to spread a message that highlighted the prevalence of gender and religion based violence.
 In total 8 speeches were delivered and a panel of notables and 80 guests were present at the event.